Strategies for Exams

 - Review your course outlines, learning objectives and past tests to get a better sense of what and how you should study for each course.

-- If you’re unsure about the format of the exam, check the syllabus and then ask the professor.
+- If you’re unsure about the format of the exam, check the syllabus first and then ask the professor.

 - Attend a Learning Skills workshop to learn about studying differently for different types of tests.

-- Understand the different terms used in short-answer questions
+- Understand the different terms used in short answer questions

-- Learn some multiple-choice strategies
+- Learn some multiple choice strategies

 - Use your past test to prepare for your next midterm

 - Don’t cram.
 The same amount of time divided up, and spaced out over as much time as you have, will produce better results.
-Check out this Spaced Practice video

 - University is more like a marathon than a sprint.
 Your exam study time should be sustainable, and taking breaks allows for memory consolidation.

-- Aim for a 50 minute study session followed by a 10 minute break or, if you’re still being productive, a 2 hour study session then a 1 hour break.
+- Aim for a 50 minute study session followed by a 10 minute break or, if you’re still being productive, a 2 hour study session then a 30-60 minute break.

 - Throughout the term, aim to work on your most difficult course during your most productive time.

 - Spend your study time effectively.
-Research shows that using self-testing and elaboration are far more helpful than re-reading the text or lecture notes.
+Research shows that using self-testing and elaboration are far more helpful than re-reading either the text or lecture notes.

 - Keep as much as possible common between study and recall – similar space, setting, sound levels, and objects.
 If you won’t have a phone on your table or music playing during the test, try not to study with them.